 Panel of Chairpersons

-The panel of Chairpersons is a panel of members of Lok Sabha that consist of not more than 10 members of Lok Sabha.
+- The panel of Chairpersons is a panel of members of Lok Sabha that consists of not more than 10 members of Lok Sabha.

 Speaker Pro Tem